mikeygee/bip39/README.md

 -   Choose between 24, 21, 18, 15, and 12 words
 -   Generate a complete random phrase at any time
+    - The button will use the browser's random number generator
+    - The text input will use the SHA-256 hash of whatever you type in (should be something random, or very long)
 -   Drop down interface for selecting and searching for individual words
 -   The list of valid last words will dynamically update as word selections are made
 -   Once all words are selected, a summary is shown which helps visualize the mapping between the data and words.
 The seed is also shown with an optional passphrase input, which can then be used with [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) for generating a deterministic wallet.